-Miyagi, Japan, May 22, 2011 — Just as small drops make up a large ocean, similarly, the efforts of a few selfless volunteers from Food for Life Japan to alleviate the suffering of the Japanese is growing beyond imagination.
+Miyagi, Japan, May 22, 2011 — Just as small drops make up a large ocean; similarly, the efforts of a few selfless volunteers from Food for Life Japan to alleviate the suffering of the Japanese are growing beyond imagination.
 People from all walks of life are joining hands with Food for Life with a desire to offer their best service.
-“What we have seen in past few weeks is no less than a miracle,” explained Food for Life Global director for Japan, Shrikant Shah.
-“This endeavour is no longer limited to just one team, group or religious group.
+“What we have seen in the past few weeks is no less than a miracle,” explained Food for Life director for Japan, Shrikant Shah.
+“This endeavor is no longer limited to just one team, group, or religious group.
 It truly is a community effort — families joining hands under one banner reaching out to help those less fortunate,” he explained.
 “Food for Life Global’s financial support, coming from donors from around the world, has also made a huge impact on our success,” he said.

 - A brand new mini-van (Suzuki-Every) donated by BAPS charity NewYork

 - 47 volunteers from various locations, some as far as 150 km from Tokyo came to assist.

 - A separate team headed out to Sendai to perform Kirtan.

 - Donations and appreciation from Japanese firms, including the BAPS CHARITY from New York (from Swami Narayan Temple) who generously donated a brand new mini-van, “Suzuki-Every,” to be used by volunteers in assisting the elderly at evacuation centers (FFLG Japan managed the legal transaction).
 And a Japanese firm, Mitsubishi Tote, donated 359 brand-new handbags for ladies staying at the shelter in Wataricho (picture:http://tinyurl.com/fflbag).

 - The local authorities invited a team of Temple priest counselors to perform kirtan to rejuvenate the low morale of the people in three shelters in Sendai.